 The Marine Corps Air Ground Combat Center (Combat Center) is located in the Mojave Desert approximately 130 miles (209 kilometers [km]) east of Los Angeles in San Bernardino County, California.
-At 705,000 acres, the Combat Center is the largest installation in the Marine Corps and is the only combined arms live-fire and maneuver training range complex.
+At 761,400 acres, the Combat Center is the largest installation in the Marine Corps and is the only combined arms live-fire and maneuver training range complex.
+The Combat Center's Cultural Resources Management Team includes Ms. Charlene Keck, Collections Management Specialist, and Contractors Tadhg Kirwan and D'Anne Albers.